mkathiravan/Android-Notes/Design_Pattern.md

   ---> Provides an interface for creating families of related or dependent object without specifying their concrete classes.

  **iv)Builder Pattern:**

+  ---> It builds a complex object using simple objects and using a step by step approach.
+This type of design pattern comes under creational pattern and one of the best way to create an object.

+    Example: Alert Dialog, Notification

  **v)Prototype Pattern:**